-This course is divided into two parts.
-Welding Drafting will introduce you to the standard welding symbols used in industry today and show how they relate to weld types.
-You will learn the different methods of preparing metal for welding, welding methods, and weld finishes.
-In the Structural Drafting portion of the course you will learn the basics of steel and concrete structural drafting.
-You will learn to draw the simple structures using standard notation and conventions.
+This course is divided into two parts.;Welding Drafting introduces the standard welding symbols used in industry today and shows how they relate to weld types.
+Students will learn the different methods of preparing metal for welding, welding methods, and weld finishes.
+In the Structural Drafting portion of the course students will learn the basics of steel and concrete structural drafting.
+They will learn to draw the simple structures using standard notation and conventions.
 The use of welding symbols will be included in this section.